 If we need documents, they will usually be reviewed within 4-6 weeks or less of receiving them, and either an award letter will be generated or further processing, such as correcting information against what we receive, or submitting information to other agencies.
 Again, when the further processing is completed within two weeks of that date, an award letter will usually be generated.

 With the award letter, the student receives a copy of an acknowledgement form.

 Are there any financial aid deadlines?

-Yes, the priority deadline for summer II and fall 2017 is April 15, 2017.
-We would then need all the documents necessary and been able to award the student by June 1 to guarantee funds would be ready by the August payment deadline.
+Yes, the priority deadline for Summer 2 and Fall are April 15 each year.
+We would then need all the documents necessary and be able to award the student by June 1 to guarantee funds would be ready by the August payment deadline.

-The deadline for spring 2018 for students just applying for financial aid for that semester will be November 1, 2017.
+The spring deadline for students only applying for financial aid for that semester will be Nov.
+1 each year.

 STUDENTS MAY APPLY LATE AND STILL BE ELIGIBLE BUT FUNDS MAY NOT BE READY BY THE BEGINNING OF THE SEMESTER.

 I submitted my FAFSA late (for fall that is after June 1); will my funds be ready in time for the beginning of the semester?